-We have subscriptions to Education City and MyMaths.
+We have subscriptions to Bug Club, BKSB and Purple Mash.
 Links to these sites can be found under the Parent/Carer tab and On-line Learning – if your child cannot remember their login – please get in touch with your child’s Form Tutor.

 Extra Curricular Activities / Extended Schools

 Good use is made of the school mini-buses with numerous educational trips.
 Visits are made throughout the year including some residential experiences.

-Enrichment time on a Friday afternoon includes quiet games, bingo, rounders, DVD, dancing and many other exciting activities.
+Enrichment time on a Friday afternoon includes quiet games, bingo, rounders, DVD, cheer leading and many other exciting activities.

-There are currently a number of after school clubs offered, including Drama, Dance, Football, Knitting and an ASD Club.
+There are currently a number of after school clubs offered, including Drama, Dance, Football, Knitting and a Social Club.

 Details of all the extra curricular clubs at Crowdys Hill School can be found on the website under Parent/Carer Information – After School Clubs.